RianKhanafi/nusantara-foods/README.md

   API_BASE_URL= pointofsale backend url
 ```
 ## Backend for Nusantara Food
-visit the link below to get a backend for the archipelago food
+visit the link below to get a backend for the Nusantara Food food
 [Backend Point of Sale](https://github.com/RianKhanafi/restfulapi-pointofsale)

 ## Start Nusantara Food